rjblee/stopwatch/README.md

 ### Timer

-* Same button set UI as Stopwatch but Time goes down from the time you set up with "HR" and "MIN" buttons.
+* Timer can be set to a certain amount of time the user wishes to count down from.
+* User can increment the initial starting time by hour and/or minutes.

 ![timer](https://user-images.githubusercontent.com/35230852/85907581-d0a36c00-b7c6-11ea-831a-5e04ac98324b.png)
 ![timerwithnum](https://user-images.githubusercontent.com/35230852/85907589-dac56a80-b7c6-11ea-880e-9b7c28e702f4.png)